 Spencers Or Regency Jackets By Suzi Love.
 History Notes Book 4.
 What was fashionable for outer wear in past centuries?
 Call them what you like: Spencers, short jackets, or Regency jackets were very popular.
-Take a look at the jackets being worn by women in the early 1800s or the times of the Bridgerton family and Jane Austen. books2read.com/suziloveSpencers
+Take a look at the jackets being worn by women in the early 1800s or the times of Jane Austen. books2read.com/suziloveSpencers

 Definition: Spencer – Short, bodice hugging, usually long sleeved, outer jacket.
 For warmth and for fashion.

 Definition Caroline Spencer: Worn during the Directoire and First Empire (1790-1815 C.E.).
 Spencer with pelerine cape that was made of white kerseymere and trimmed with light blue satin cut on bias.

 Christmas pudding originated as a 14th century porridge called ‘frumenty’ , made of beef and mutton with raisins, currants, prunes, wines and spices.
 Often more like soup, it was eaten as a fasting meal in preparation for Christmas festivities.
 By 1595, frumenty changed into a plum pudding thickened with eggs, breadcrumbs, dried fruit and flavoured with beer and spirits.
 It became the customary Christmas dessert around 1650, but in 1664 the Puritans banned it as a bad custom.
 In 1714, King George I re-established it as part of the Christmas meal, having tasted and enjoyed Plum Pudding.